 The business insurance market is huge and showing no signs of slowing down.
-It is set to grow at a CAGR of +12% during the forecast period of 2019-2025, according to market research.
+It is set to grow at a CAGR of +12% during the forecast period of 2019-2025, according to global insurance market trends.
 This means more choice for business owners.
 Yet, it can also feel overwhelming due to more options than ever.
 Let’s look at the five main types of insurance for a car detailing business.

 Insurance for Car Detailing Business

 1. General Liability Insurance

 If you own an auto detail shop, you’ll know there is a great deal of action in the workplace from car washes and waxes to interior car detailing and tire dressing, possibly even specialized repair work on tires and brakes.
 In other words, there is an increased risk of more going wrong when there is a lot of going on.
 Getting car wash insurance suddenly seems like a very good idea.

 Protect yourself with “general liability” cover if you accidentally damage a customer’s car or if someone gets hurt on your premises.
 For example, if a customer or an employee slips, trips or falls on a wet floor and sustains an injury as a result.
 If there are lawsuit costs or settlements, you’ll have coverage.
 This insurance may also cover rented property damage.